verekia/js-stack-from-scratch/10-redux/README.md

 export default dogReducer;
 ```

 Here we define the initial state of our app, which is an object containing the `hasBarked` property set to `false`, and the `dogReducer`, which is the function responsible for altering the state based on which action happened.
+The state cannot be modified in this function, a brand new state object must be returned.

 - We are now going to modify `app.jsx` to create the *store*.
 You can replace the entire content of that file by the following: